Calling Catfish – How to Spot a Fake…

 - Report it.
 It’s actually a criminal offence to Catfish.
 It’s impersonation and fraudulent and people can get into a lot of trouble for it, especially if they have bad intentions.
 Report their profiles to social networks, even if it’s just to look out for somebody else.
 If it’s really serious, report it to the Police.

 - Mutual mates?
+If you know other people on the Catfish’s friends list.
 Tell them.
 They have a right to know too.

 Sometimes it happens, but we learn from our mistakes and move on.
-If you need any further advice or support, please do get in touch.
-We’ve got your back.
+If you need any further advice or support, please do get in touch on the Ditch the Label Community – we’ve got your back.